Directions and Orientation

 There are an infinite number of planes running through the human body in all directions.
 However, we will focus on the three planes that are traditionally used when discussing human anatomy.
 First is the transverse plane , (also called the horizontal plane), which divides the body into top and bottom.
 In anatomical position, transverse planes are parallel to the ground.
 The second is the coronal plane, also known as the frontal plane, which is a vertical plane that divides the body into the front and back sections.
 If you do a “belly flop” into the water, you sink into the water via the coronal planes.
 Finally, we will refer to the sagittal plane , which divides the body into left and right sections with a vertical plane that passes from the front to the rear.

 Sagittal, Coronal, and Transverse body planes and their intersections.
 By YassineMrabet (Human Anatomy Planes)/Wikimedia Commons/CC-BY-SA.

 You can use other terms to further pinpoint an anatomical location.
 These terms are used to describe a location in relation to other structures.
 Some of them may be terms you have heard in everyday conversation; a lateral pass in football, for example, is a pass toward the sideline.

 Superior, Inferior, Anterior and Posterior

 In humans, which stand upright on two feet, there are other terms that are synonymous with these four terms.
 Cephalic means toward the head and is the same as superior for a human in anatomical position.
 Caudal means toward the tail, or same as inferior for a human in anatomical position.
 Dorsal means toward the back and ventral means toward the belly; so dorsal and posterior are the same direction and ventral and anterior are the same direction for a human in anatomical position.
 This would not be true for a four-legged animal, such as a rat or cat you might dissect in lab.

 Proximal, Distal, Superficial, Deep

-Table 1 lists all of the human anatomical directions that we discussed.
+The following table lists all of the human anatomical directions that we discussed.